Every organization has finite resources at its disposal, particularly when it comes to finances.

 The development of a business case is both a process and a skill.
 Keeping these components in mind, you can create a compelling case for almost any business initiative.
 You can practice by developing business cases for smaller issues, so you can gain expertise and hone your creative skills.

-The above template and examples are designed to inspire business cases for your projects.
-Only then will you know the specific informational requirements of your decision-makers.
+The above templates and examples are designed to inspire business cases for your projects.
+You always need to consider the specific informational requirements of your decision-makers.
 Use this template, adapt the elements as necessary, and make it yours.

-Remember that the keys to project success are making deadlines, staying within the budget, and producing the agreed-upon benefits.
+Remember that the keys to project success are setting deadlines, staying within the budget, and producing the projected benefits.
 Focus on the value your benefits deliver to the organization.
 Ensure that the expended time and resources are warranted by the value creation.